On the Merge of k-NN Graph: Experiments

 As shown in the figure, the graph quality achieved by the two merge algorithms is largely similar to NN-Descent on both synthetic and real-world datasets.
-On the synthetic datasets, the graph quality that is produced by NN-Descent is slightly higher when data dimension is in the range of $[10, 100]$.
-However the performance difference between them is within \textit{3\%}.
+On the synthetic datasets, the graph quality that is produced by NN-Descent is slightly higher when the data dimension is in the range of $[10, 100]$.
+However, the performance difference between them is within \textit{3\%}.
 On the other hand, the scanning rates of S-Merge and J-Merge are below the theoretical baselines that we discussed in Section~3.4.
 NN-Descent shows the highest scanning rate.
 The scanning rates from J-Merge are always higher than that of S-Merge across all the runs.
-However, according to our observation, S-Merge actually shows slightly higher scanning rates than J-Merge if the number of comparisons spent on building subgraphs are also considered.
-In the meantime J-Merge shows slightly better performance than S-Merge.
+However, according to our observation, S-Merge actually shows slightly higher scanning rates than J-Merge if the number of comparisons spent on building subgraphs is also considered.
+In the meantime, J-Merge shows slightly better performance than S-Merge.
 This trend is subtle but consistent.
 This does indicate it is more cost-effective by calling J-Merge than calling NN-Descent followed by S-Merge to merge a raw set.
 When a raw set is joined into a built graph, the raw samples are moving along a structured graph, which is easier for them to find true close neighbors.
-In contrast, when calling NN-Descent to build subgraph from a raw set, more comparisons are required before the samples become organized.
+Compared to J-Merge, NN-Descent* shows lower scanning rate while considerably higher time costs.
+This trend is consistent except for MNIST, which is in low intrinsic dimension and small scale.
+In NN-Descent*, in addition to distance computation, extra cost is induced to maintain a dynamic reverse \textit{k}-NN graph.
+Meanwhile, J-Merge outperforms NN-Descent* particularly on high dimensional datasets.
+The former is more cost-effective as it performs the hill-climbing in batch.